Lingzhi-Ouyang/Remix/README.md

 ./buildAndReplay.sh demo
 ```

-It is expected to obtain the results of `MATCH: 3` for all the 3 traces.
+It is expected to obtain the result of `UNMATCH: 0    MATCH: 3` for the demo traces.

 ### Generate traces and replay
 Generate model-level traces and replay them: